Johnstown police: Bus driver pushed autistic child

 Ilg has been suspended from his job, his employer told The Tribune-Democrat on Monday.

-The incident occurred Thursday outside Johnstown Elementary School after the bus driver refused to allow the non-verbal student on the bus, Johnstown police Officer Donald Hess Jr. wrote in an affidavit filed before District Judge Mary Ann Zanghi.
+The incident occurred Thursday outside Johnstown Elementary School after the bus driver refused to allow the non-verbal student onto the bus, Johnstown police Officer Donald Hess Jr. wrote in an affidavit filed before District Judge Mary Ann Zanghi, of Vinco.

 According to witnesses, Ilg didn't want the first-grader on his bus because he "got the other kids worked up" and didn't "listen and follow the rules," Hess wrote.